The Tinnitus Research Initiative Foundation awarded a prize for the poster most likely to influence current practice.

 Trends in Hearing is opening a special collection on tinnitus research that will include contributions of the 11th TRI/TINNET Conference 2018.
 Both research papers and reviews are considered for publication.
-The submission deadline is end of June 2018.
+The submission deadline is September 1st 2018.
 Given the comprehensive presence of tinnitus researchers from around the world at the TRI/TINNET conference, we expect this collection to be a strong representation of the progress in tinnitus research today.

 All articles are rigorously peer-reviewed, brought to publication as rapidly as possible, and are freely available online immediately upon publication.
 Production costs are covered by Article Processing Charges (APC) paid by the author/institution/funder upon acceptance of the manuscript.
 There is no charge for submitting a paper to Trends in Hearing.
 Accepted manuscripts for this collection will be charged a one-time APC of $750 (discounted from the regular APC of $1000).

 The Parkside Events Regensburg - "not just a location" - is located on the outskirts of Regensburg's Old Town, with a view of the most beautiful park of the world heritage site of Regensburg.
 Thanks to its proximity to the Old Town, you can choose from a variety of accommodation options and discover "the northernmost city of Italy" on foot.